 Chocolate is, for most of us, a guilty pleasure.
 We know we probably shouldn’t but, hey, it’s been a long day.
 Yet for thousands of children in the cocoa fields of West Africa, chocolate is a source not of pleasure but of hard, sometimes hazardous, work.
 The link between child labour and chocolate production is, lamentably, a long-standing one.
 Reports of under-age minors being made to work in Côte d’Ivoire, Ghana and other cocoa-producing countries date back two decades or more.
 According to the 2018 Cocoa Barometer, a report by 15 European non-profit organisations, as many as 2.1 million child labourers are working in West Africa alone.

 So why does the problem persist?
-And what, in particular, can the big cocoa buyers and the cocoa industry do to prevent it?
+And what, in particular, can the big cocoa buyers and the chocolate manufacturers do to prevent it?

 Poverty: the chief cause of child slave labour